hi-sushanta/All_Blog/clj80v2z2000j0al24erx7eoz.md

 Note ✨ — Sometime i don’t explain what is meaning this line of code , becuse explain line by line of code is takes lot’s of time and sometime it’s boring.
 So whenever you don’t understand some line of code , use tool Large Language Models (LLMs) like { **ChatGPT , Bard** }.

-Here is the step you follow understand any code —
+Here is the step you follow understand any code.

 * Copy the code paste — ChatGPT and asked what is meaning this line of code.